Dog Life Expectancy Chart: How Long Do Dogs Live?

 When you purchase through links on our site, we may earn a commission.
 Here’s how it works.

-corgi in birthday hat outside smiling
+Corgi in birthday hat outside smiling.

 What Determines A Dog’s Lifespan?

-Want to know how you can help your pup live a longer, happier life?
+Are you curious about ways you can help your pup live a longer, happier life?
 Below are some factors that help determine a canine’s lifespan.

 Care